 - Don’t smoke or use a nicotine-containing product in the evening.

-- Turn off TV and all light-emitting electronic devices at least 30 minutes before bed.
+- Turn off the TV and all light-emitting electronic devices at least 30 minutes before bed.

 - Take a warm bath and/or listen to soft music.